 2. Squats: Squats do a wonderful job of toning your lower body when done correctly.
 If not, you can cause injury to joints and knees.
 Although most people use weights when squatting for maximum effect, it is best to start slow to avoid harm.

 Correction – Begin squatting with no weight until you get comfortable with the form.
 Stand with your feet shoulder-width apart, and then lower your body as if sitting in a chair.
 Take your thighs to a 90-degree angle, keeping your knees in line with your legs to prevent injury.
 Do not dip too low, hold for a few seconds then return to a standing position.
 Once you master the squat form, challenge yourself by adding a lateral raise, high pull, or a weighted ball or kettlebell in an isolated hold.
+Get more details on how to properly perform a squat here.

 3. Push-Ups: Push-ups are probably the second most common exercise error.
 You may let your hips drop, keep your hands too far apart or only lower your body a few inches instead of fully to the ground.
-For most women, a full push-up can be difficult (leading to injury), so a modified version works best.
+For some women, a full push-up can be difficult (leading to injury), so a modified version works best.

 4. Plank: The plank may seem easy since your heart rate isn’t racing, but if you feel like the plank is easy once you’re actually in the position, then you are most definitely doing it wrong.
 Your body should feel like it is going to explode after about 10 seconds of a correctly done plank.
 If you don’t feel the burn, it’s likely your letting your arms – not your core – do all the brunt work.